Skip to Content

 Genetic Strains and Mutations

-1. Recessive traits require two copies to appear
+1. Recessive traits need two copies from both parents to show up

 Color and Pattern Variations